Guide to Practice

 Certified US Tax Court Litigator®

-- Such certification asserts the preparedness and litigation skills set of an Attorney (admitted to practice in the Tax Court) or United States Tax Court Practitioner to competently take a case from petition-to-trial, and achieve the best possible outcomes for the petitioner-taxpayer-client.
+- Such certification affirms the preparedness and litigation skills set of an Attorney (admitted to practice in the Tax Court) or United States Tax Court Practitioner to competently take a case from petition-to-trial, and achieve the best possible outcomes for the petitioner-taxpayer-client.

 Mon - Fri: 09:00 AM - 05:00 PM